Explore Books by Joyce Harvey

 "Grief and loss are universal.
 Whether it’s death, divorce, illness, loss of a pet or separation of any kind, everyone has either experienced loss or knows someone who has.
 “How Do You Grow a New Heart?” is a small gift book that brings comfort to the healing journey.
 The soft pictures and words of wisdom combine to create a powerful companion for those who are grieving.
 Sometimes we struggle with what to say to someone who is grieving.
 Why not allow this small book to say it for you?"

-If you are buying this as a gift to be sent directly to the bereaved, write a message to the author clearly stating how you want the inscription to read and to include the complete name and address of the person you are sending it to.
+If you are buying this as a gift to be sent directly to the bereaved, write a message to the author clearly stating how you want the inscription to read and include the complete name and address of the person you are sending it to.
 Be sure to name the person or pet it is in memory of.

 How Do You Grow A New Heart?